nurupo/vlc-pause-click-plugin/vlc-2.1.x/README.md

 5. Restart VLC for settings to take place [[screenshot]](http://i.imgur.com/6oTRtD8.png)
 6. Play a video
 7. Click on video picture to pause/play the video

+## Troubleshooting

+### I don't see any plugin-related options described in [Usage](#usage) instructions

+- Make sure to restart VLC after you have put the plugin `.dll` (Widnows) or `.so` (Linux) or `.dylib` (OS X) in the appropriate directory.
+- Make sure you have downloaded the appropriate version of the plugin for the VLC you are trying to use it with.
+Plugin's version and bitness should match the version and bitness of the VLC you are trying to use the plugin with.
+The plugin bitness is has nothing to do with the operation system bintess whatsoever.

+### I do see the plugin-related options described in [Usage](#usage) instructions, but the plugin still doesn't work

+- Double-check that you have followed [Usage](#usage) instructions closely, look at the screenshots.
+If the issue persists, open an Issue in this repository and I will try to help.